Icinga/icinga2/doc/13-distributed-monitoring-ha.md

     /etc/icinga2/zones.d
       EMPTY_IF_CONFIG_SYNC_ENABLED

-If the local configuration is newer than the received update Icinga 2 will skip the synchronisation process.
+If the local configuration is newer than the received update, Icinga 2 will skip the synchronisation process.

 > **Note**